Preethas/DiscountCalculator/README.md

 <h1> Scope for Improvement </h1>

-<p> <b> Dealing with backpressure </b> : If this was a real time application then the application would need to handle millions of request.
-The user order can be an observable and we can use reactive programming (RxJava) to deal with
+<p> <b> Dealing with backpressure </b> : If this was a real time application then the application would need to handle millions of requests.
+The user order can be thought of as an observable and we can use reactive programming (RxJava) to deal with backpressure.
-backpressure.

 </p>

 <p> <b> Parallel processing </b> : Every order (list of user choices) can be processed in paralell using java concurrency utilities like ExceutorService.This way the output can be calculated at a faster rate.